Airport City Belgrade hosted a promotion of its 2018 calendar, inspired by the works of René Magritte, a Belgian surrealist artist.

 Always ready to surprise and boldly try something new in building this otherwise unparalleled and impeccable business concept – the first business park in our country.

-As stated by project director and ACB CEO Adir El AL, Airport City will continue to develop along with other projects of the same group of investors, such as the major new Skyline project.
+As stated by the project director and ACB CEO Adir El Al, Airport City will continue to develop along with other projects of the same group of investors, such as the major new Skyline project.